michellehuyen/michellehuyen.github.io/README.md

 # Hi!
 I'm Michelle Nguyen

-I am a hardworking and organized first year computer science student interested in web and mobile applications.
-I am hoping to find mentors and peers interested in computer science.
+I am a hardworking and organized first year Computer Science student at Oregon State University.
+I am interested in web and mobile application and I am hoping to find mentors and peers with similar interests as me.